d3rp/clima/README.md

 First import the required components:

-    from clinfig import c, NamedTuple
+    from fissle import c, NamedTuple

 In your code define the schema as a NamedTuple decorating it with `c`: